severdia/shakespeare-obsidian/scripts_source/markdown/Troilus & Cressida/Act 1, Scene 2.md

 *Enter Antenor and passes over the stage.*

 **PAN.**
 ==110==That’s Antenor.
 He has a shrewd wit, I can tell you, and he’s man good enough.
-He’s one o’ th’ soundest judgements in Troy, whosoever, and a proper man of person.
+He’s one o’ th’ soundest judgments in Troy, whosoever, and a proper man of person.
 When comes Troilus?
 I’ll show you Troilus anon.
 If he see me, you shall see him nod at me.

 **CRES.**
 ==111==Will he give you the nod?